Dilemma of a Vegetarian Pig Farmer

-I enlarged their corral to one acre, improved their shelter, deepened a cooling pond and mud bath and built a large feeding trough to minimize crowding and conflicts.
-People urged me to just truck them all off to slaughter.
-I knew I couldn’t afford to feed them into old age but surely there were alternatives.
+So I enlarged their corral to one acre, improved their shelter, expanded a cooling pond and mud bath and built a large feeding trough to minimize crowding and conflicts.
+Farmer friends urged me to just truck them all off to slaughter and I knew I couldn’t afford to maintain them into old age.
+But surely there were alternatives.
 I studied the guidelines for humane slaughter.
 I read Temple Grandin’s books.
 I talked to farmers who raised and butchered their own livestock.
-Finally, I settled on a way to provide each mature pig with a no fear, no stress end to a pleasant life.
-I try to remember that with each easy life and death I ensure, one less pig suffers the factory farm and slaughterhouse experience.
-It also means that those who eat meat can choose to eat “clean” meat with a clean conscience.
+Finally, I felt satisfied that I could provide not just a pleasant life, but also an easy death, free of fear or stress.
+When their time comes I must still remind myself that each pig that lives and dies at Rancho Regenesis is one less that suffers in a factory farm and dies in a slaughterhouse.
+It also means that people who eat meat have the choice to eat “clean” meat with a clean conscience.

-* I am currently an omnivore and will not be restocking the pigs after herd numbers are down.
-The last two will live in semi-retirement, loosening rocks and compacted soil on the farm and just being pigs.
+Lee Christie of Rancho Regenesis is currently omnivorous, focusing on home and locally grown organic foods.
+She will not be restocking the pigs after herd numbers are down.
+The last few will live in semi-retirement, loosening rocks and compacted soil on the farm and just being pigs.